tewarid/node-tcp-relay/README.md

 This code started its public life as a [post](https://delog.wordpress.com/2011/07/19/a-tcp-relay-mechanism-with-node-js/) on my blog several years back.
-Adding it to GitHub in case someone wants to for it and take it further.

-The relayc.js is meant to be executed on a machine behind a NAT as follows
+The relayc.js script is meant to be executed on a machine behind a NAT as follows

 node relayc.js --sh localserver --sp localport --rh relayserver --rp relayport